Toma400/OfLands/maps/tiled.md

 Next step is making tileset, shared between faction registry and settlement one.
 It should be named `Factions` and contain at least amount of tiles equal to faction count set above.
-Faction registry works upon checking amount of tiles equal to this count - iterating over tile's data and art, respectively for faction's information and icon visible in-game.
+Faction registry works by checking amount of tiles equal to this count - iterating over tiles' data and art, respectively for faction's information and icon visible in-game.

 Any tiles past that count can be used freely for settlement markers - they do not need to have any art, as the marker only matters by its ID placed on map and data stored on